actualbudget/actual/docs/getting-started/roadmap-for-new-users.md

 In other words - this very part of our documentation is for you who are entirely new to Actual.

-Below, we have outlined various use cases and, under each use case, give pointers to where to start.
+Below, we have outlined various use cases and, under each use case, give pointers on where to start.

 ## I just want to look at screenshots before doing anything.